-PhD students in the University of Michigan training program will participate in an interdisciplinary core curriculum consisting of coursework in quantitative methodology, causal inference, and education policy.
-Fellows will also participate in ongoing research apprenticeships with faculty mentors, including at least one year-long apprenticeship in which fellows conduct research in partnership with education practitioners or policymakers.
-The training program also includes an interdisciplinary research colloquium and a research workshop.
+CIEPR fellows participated in an interdisciplinary core curriculum consisting of coursework in advanced quantitative methodology (5 course requirements); causal inference (2 course requirement); and education policy, institutions, and practice (1 course requirement).
+Fellows also participated in ongoing research apprenticeships with faculty mentors, including a 1-year apprenticeship in which fellows conduct research in partnership with education practitioners or policymakers.
+The training program also includes an interdisciplinary research colloquium and weekly research seminar.

-The total projected costs of the training program are approximately $5.46 million.
-In addition to the $4 million grant from the Institute of Education Sciences, the University of Michigan will contribute approximately $1.46 million to support stipends, tuition and benefits during the award period.
+The total costs of the training program were approximately $4.7 million.
+In addition to the approximate $3.5 million in support from IES, the University of Michigan contributed approximately $1.22 million to support stipends, tuition, and benefits during the award period.

 List of Completed Fellows:Below is a list of the 16 fellows who received funding support from this award and completed the training program.

 Related IES Projects:Training Program in Causal Inference in Education Policy Research at the University of Michigan (R305B200011)

 ERIC Citations: Find available citations in ERIC for this award here.

 Select Publications From Completed Fellows: